coreylane/slackrock/README.md

 ```

 ## How do I interact with different Bedrock models?
-Update the `BEDROCK_MODEL_ID` environment variable in `template.yaml` to one of the [supported models](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html#conversation-inference-supported-models-features) and run `sam build && sam deploy`.
+Users can now select their preferred model directly from the Slack app's home tab.
+To set system-wide default, update the BEDROCK_MODEL_ID environment variable in template.yaml to one of the supported models and run sam build && sam deploy.

 Alternatively, you can also update the Lambda function environment variables directly via the AWS console or CLI.